Ten Dystopian Novels To Read Before You Die

 Gulliver’s Travels is difficult to place in terms of genre and it as, at times, been classified as dystopian, utopian and anti-utopian (the belief that utopia’s are impossible, which given the etymology of the word utopia is something of a redundant position, I believe, as the impossibility of utopia’s is implied in the name).
 The satirical nature of Swift’s work and the systematic manner in which flaws are exposed in each of the utopia’s he visits place the novel firmly in the dystopian pantheon.

-Each of the four kingdoms that Gulliver visits on his travels have dystopian flaws but it is most obvious in the Yahoos in Houynhnmland, whose savagery is a reflection of Europeans in the eighteenth century.
+Each of the four kingdoms that Gulliver visits on his travels have dystopian flaws but it is most obvious in the Yahoos who live in Houynhnmland.
+The sheer savagery of the Yahoos is intended as a reflection of Europeans and their wars in the eighteenth century.

 Day of the Triffids